Top

 Riverside Felony Lawyers

-Arrested for a Felony in California?
+Have You Been Arrested for a Felony in California?

 A felony is the most serious type of crime in California.
 If you have been convicted of a felony, you may face serious consequences, including time in state prison, heavy fines, and a loss of civil rights.
-DeLimon Law is your trusted Riverside felony lawyer who has a decade of experience in handling complex felony cases and can help you navigate the legal process and protect your rights.
+DeLimon Law is your trusted Riverside felony lawyer who has a decade of experience in handling complex felony matters and can help you navigate the legal process and protect your rights.

-If you or someone you love has been charged with a felony, contact DeLimon Law today at (951) 382-5559 or online for a free consultation.
+If you or someone you love has been charged with a felony, contact DeLimon Law today at (951) 777-9104 or online for a free consultation.
 We can help you in your time of need.

-Common Types of Felony Crimes in CA
+Understanding Common Types of Felony Crimes in California

 In California, there are several common types of felony crimes that are recognized under state law.
 It's important to note that felony crimes are typically more serious offenses than misdemeanors and are punishable by imprisonment for more than one year, hefty fines, or both.